isarab/HTML-Output-from-Google-Sheets/README.md

 The app is developed by @isarab with the assistance of Copilot.
 It is licensed under MIT License.

-Tags: Google Apps Script; web app, Google Sheets; query; HTML output
+Tags: Google Apps Script; web app; Google Sheets; query; HTML output

 Build 1.1.0
-20250508
+---
+2025-05-08

 Wish List
 - Aesthetic improvement for large-screen interface